 Getting medicine to the brain using sound and bubbles

+Medicine doesn’t just involve doctors and nurses!
+Behind the scenes, medical scientists and engineers are working to develop new medicines and technologies.
 Brain diseases are especially difficult to treat because the brain has its own protection system (known as the blood-brain barrier), which stops over 98% of medicines from ever reaching the brain.
-In this talk, Tiffany explains how we can use sound and bubbles to deliver medicines into the brain.
+In this talk, Tiffany, who obtained an PhD in Chemistry and Bioengineering at Imperial, explains how we can use sound and bubbles to deliver medicines into the brain.